oppia/oppia-web-developer-docs/Google-Summer-of-Code-2021.md

 **What we're looking for in the proposal:**

-*   Link to one or more PRs showing contribution to the linter project.
+*   Link to one or more PRs implementing custom eslint checks.

 **Dependency on Release Schedule:** None